-Council Contract Supervisor conducts monthly audits in conjunction with the contractor of completed pruning works for each suburb.
+Councils Tree Maintenance Supervisor, Coordinator and Officer conduct monthly audits in conjunction with the contractor for each zone.
+Full zone audits are completed where possible.
 The audit assesses the pruning works for quality and compliance to Australian Standard 4373-2007 and the Code.
-(Tree maintenance suburbs are detailed in Attachment 1.)
+(Tree maintenance zones are detailed in Attachment 1.)
+Councils Tree Maintenance Officers, hold a minimum qualification Certificate 3 Arboriculture, Certificate 11 - ESI in Powerline Vegetation Control and have a minimum 3 years' experience in auditing powerline vegetation management programs.

-Council's Contract Supervisor records all monthly audits manually which is transferred onto the electronic monthly contract performance system.
-This identifies non-compliant works for reissuing to the contractor.
-Any tree identified as non- compliant is recorded and the work reissued to the contractor to rectify within 15 working days, where practicable.
-Council through its audit system calculates the monthly KPI which relates to the percentage of non- compliant works.
+Councils Tree Maintenance Supervisor and Coordinator record all monthly audits manually which are transferred onto the electronic monthly contract performance system.
+This identifies non-compliant works for re-issuing to the contractor.
+Any tree identified as non-compliant is recorded and the work reissued to the contractor to rectify within 15 working days, where practicable.
+Council through its audit system calculates the monthly KPI which relates to the percentage of non-compliant works.
 As part of the monthly audit, vegetation within the clearance space is also assessed.
-For internal audits a 90% minimum compliance benchmark is in place.
+For internal audits and to achieve a rating of compliance, the number of corrective actions must be less than 1.5% of the total trees within that zone.
 The Contractor provides a report at monthly meetings to Council detailing progress with the inspection and pruning program.
 Any urgent requests received from the Distribution Business are responded to within 15 working days.
 The Contractor is audited monthly for OH&S to ensure compliance.
 Items such as safe work procedures, equipment, worksite traffic management and qualifications are assessed.